Have you ever suffered with self-sabotage when it came to accomplishing a goal?

 I guarantee you that these books are the most dog-eared and weathered on the desks of app innovators and designers whose purpose is to get you to do something and get you addicted to doing it.

 Even equipped with the right formula, it’s important to be ready for the monkey mind.

-You need to accept that the mind is full of the gifts, rewards, and the monkeys at the same time.
+You need to accept that the mind is full of gifts, rewards, and monkeys at the same time.

 Instead of fighting a losing battle with the monkeys, expect their presence, and learn to live with them instead.

-Monkeys are the distractions, the impulses, and the metaphorical devils on our shoulder.
+Monkeys are the distractions, the impulses, and the metaphorical devils on our shoulders.